Apex-vanguards/DTP-programming-language/README.md

 # DTP — DarkDevil Tuncypasha Programmercat

+(We have a lot of bugs, i try to fix. it is first version of dtp)

 A fast, lean, zero-overhead systems programming language that compiles to C99 and then to native machine code via GCC or Clang.

 ```